This is the Part 6 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 It is safe to run this command automatically, for example as a post-save check in a text editor or as a test step for a re-usable module in a CI system.

-requires an initialized working directory with any referenced plugins and
+Since terraform validate requires an initialized working directory with any referenced plugins and

-modules installed, the command must run after terraform init
+modules installed, the command must run after terraform init.

 To verify configuration in the context of a particular run (a particular target workspace, input variable values, etc.),

-command instead, which includes an implied validation check.
+use the terraform plan command instead, which includes an implied validation check.

 Usage: terraform validate [options]